-VI CONCLUSION:
+VI.
+CONCLUSION:

-After considering the whole matter consciously the objections made by the Respondents/Objectors can be said to be sustainable & the Commission by extending the benefit of doubt is inclined to discharge all the Respondents/Objectors.
-Notices in respect of Respondents 1 to 7, therefore, are discharged.
+After considering the whole matter consciously the objections made by the Respondents/Objectors can be said to be sustainable & the Commission by extending the benefit of doubt herewith discharges all the Respondents/Objectors.

 Announced in the presence of respondents/objectors mentioned above.

 Announced today the 17th August, 2002.